-- Erin is the blogger behind Real Food & Love and she uses the AIP to help manage psoriasis, psoriatic arthritis and Raynaud’s disease.
+- Erin is the former blogger behind Real Food & Love and she uses the AIP to help manage psoriasis, psoriatic arthritis and Raynaud’s disease.
 She has 3 children, ages 9, 5, and her baby is 4 months old.
 Her first two children were born before she started the paleo autoimmune protocol.

 - Alex Raver is the blogger behind Don’t Eat the Spatula.
 She follows the AIP to help manage PCOS.
 Her daughter Emily is 21 months old.

 - I just returned from the vacation of a lifetime, swimming with humpback whales in the Dominican Republic’s Silver Bank Sanctuary.
 I’m happy to say that I stayed healthy throughout the trip.
 However, I did catch a cold upon arrival home.
 I spent most of the week in bed and was unable to get the podcast out on time, hence the extra week between podcast episodes.
 We’re back to our normal schedule going forward.
 For any of you who might be battling colds or flus, here’s an article of my best tips: Paleo AIP Cold and Flu Survival Guide.